Vaping & E-Cigarette Statistics

 The dangers of e-cigarettes are just as real as regular cigarettes.
 According to a 2016 Report of the Surgeon General, the vapor produced by these devices is NOT water vapor — it is a toxic aerosol that contains cancer-causing substances.
 Inhaling secondhand vapor from e-cigarettes can cause respiratory irritations and an increased risk for asthma, among other adverse health effects.

 E-cigarettes are also dangerous to youth, as the nicotine used is highly addictive and dangerous for their still-developing brains.
-To learn more, click here to view the Surgeon General’s website on e-cigarettes and youth.
+View the Surgeon General’s website on e-cigarettes and youth to learn more.

 Download this informational one-sheeter about e-cigarettes and their harmful effects on our youth.